ahmedkortas/TUber/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##Goal of the project

+This project is designed to help you get going fast, find you a taxi depending on your needs and choices. you'll be able to choose the starting point and the destination

+## Tech used to build the Project

+-Nodejs
+-Javascript
+-Angular framework
+-Express
+-MySQL